warp-core/endless-sky-test-parse/README.md

     # The repository to test parse.
 Usually a pluging for Endless Sky.
     # Default: ${{ github.repository }}
     repository:
+	# Whether or not to test assets (images and sounds) in addition to data files.
+	# Defaults: false
+	parse-assets:
     # The token to use to checkout the repository.
     # Default: ${{ github.token }}
     token: